mozilla-iam/mozilla-iam/CONTRIBUTING.md

 $ git clone https://github.com/mozilla-iam/mozilla-iam
 $ cd mozilla-iam
 $ hub fork
-# Note that here, `origin` is upstream, and the remote with your github username is your fork
+# Note that here, `origin` is upstream, and the remote with your GitHub username is your fork
 ```

 To update: